 The Early Childhood programs at PiP are designed to give students a hands-on approach to an exploration of materials and art making processes.
 PiP has partnered with the Early Childhood Center at Brooklyn College to provide engaging and interactive projects to help students develop socially, creatively, and cognitively.
-From puppet making to performances to new media play, such as animation, film, and sound recording, we hope to introduce a wide range of techiniques for students to experience, learn from and continue to explore.
+From puppet making to performances to new media (such as animation, film, and sound recording), PiP introduces a wide range of techiniques for students to explore.

 "Your patience, knowledge, humor, and ability to help build literacy skills through storytelling has shown the students that learning can be fun.
 Your program helps develop an appreciation for the creative individuality of others."

 The goal is to foster learning in an artistic environment in which students interact with each other and connect with new ideas, emotions and experiences.